-AREAS FOR ASSESSMENT ASSESSMENT QUESTIONS REFERENCE DOCUMENTS AND INFORMATION SOURCES reporting targets?
-Evaluation reports How does the organization document its performance, Lessons-learned reports e.g., in annual or periodic reports?
-How are the organization's plans and achievements presented to stakeholders?
+AREAS FOR ASSESSMENT QUESTIONS REFERENCE DOCUMENTS AND INFORMATION ASSESSMENT · SOURCES Evaluation reports reporting targets?
+How does the organization document its performance, Evaluation reports Lessons-learned reports e.g., in annual or periodic reports?
+How are the Lessons-learned reports organization's plans and achievements presented to stakeholders?
 Does the organization hold regular programme or project review meetings?
 Are such meetings open to all stakeholders?
 Are the organization's activities subject to external evaluation?
 How does the organization learn and adapt from its experience?
-5. Networking What other organizations are critical for the successful Descriptions of network and stakeholder fora 51 1101101101 functioning of this organization?
+5. Networking What other organizations are critical for the successful Descriptions of network and stakeholder fora functioning of this organization?
 How does the organization conduct relations with these organizations?
 Is the organization a party to knowledge networks, coordinating bodies, and other fora?
 2.2 Technical Capa 1.
 Technical Do the skills and experience of the organization's CVs of technical staff knowledge and technical professionals match those required for the Knowledge network membership skills project?
 Would these professionals be available to Technical library facilities the project?
-Reports from participation in international, regional, national or local meetings and Does the organization have the necessary technical infrastructure (e.g., laboratories, equipment, software, regional, national or local meetings and conferences technical data bases, etc.) to support the Facilities description implementation of the project?
-How do staff members of the organization keep informed about the latest techniques and trends in their areas of expertise?
+Reports from participation in international, Does the organization have the necessary technical infrastructure (e.g., laboratories, equipment, software, regional, national or local meetings and conferences technical data bases, etc.) to support the Facilities description implementation of the project? r acinties description How do staff members of the organization keep informed about the latest techniques and trends in their areas of expertise?
 What external technical contacts and networks does the organization utilize?
 What professional associations does the organization and/or its professional staff belong to?
-TRATIVE AND FINANCIAL MANAGEMENT CAPACITIES e capacity.
-Note: Answer only questions that are relevar nt to the proposed project 5.1 Automistrative e capacity.
-Note: Answer only questions that are releval it to the proposed project.
+TRATIVE AND FINANCIAL MANAGEMENT CAPACITIES 3.1 Administrative e capacity.
+Note: Answer only questions that are relevan nt to the proposed project.
 1. Facilities, Does the organization possess sufficient Facilities and equipment available for project infrastructure administrative facilities, infrastructure, equipment and requirements and equipment budget to carry out its activities, particularly in Maintenance personnel and budget relation to the requirements of the project?
-Can the organization manage and maintain the administrative and technical equipment and 2.
-Recruitment infrastructure?
-Does the organization have the legal authority to Porconnol manual and personnel enter into employment contracts with individuals?
-Personnel manual Standard contracts and agreements management If not, what is the relationship of the organization with Agreements with third parties management third parties in entering into employment contracts Job descriptions or terms of reference with individuals in terms of employee - employer Documentation of recruitment processes relationship, payment of salaries, administration of Roster files of potential job candidates entitlements, settlement of disputes and liabilities?
+Can the organization manage and maintain the administrative and technical equipment and infrastructure?
+2. Recruitment Does the organization have the legal authority to Personnel manual and personnel enter into employment contracts with individuals?
+Standard contracts and agreements management If not, what is the relationship of the organization with Agreements with third parties third parties in entering into employment contracts Job descriptions or terms of reference with individuals in terms of employee - employer Documentation of recruitment processes relationship, payment of salaries, administration of Roster files of potential job candidates entitlements, settlement of disputes and liabilities?
 CVs of recruitment personnel Does the organization have dedicated personnel Salary scale conditions or provisions capacity?
 Do recruitment personnel have skills and experience that are appropriate to the requirements of the project?
 Does the organization have written recruitment procedures?
-Is there evidence that the organization conducts
+Is there evidence that the organization conducts 1 13 there evidence that the organization conducts